How to prepare your RSS feed to receive Value 4 Value payments

 - Find your podcast on podcastindex.org and click the little lightning icon to claim your feed.

-- Enter your details on Podcasterwallet to claim your podcast
+- You are forwarded to podcasterwallet.com, where you need to enter your details to claim your podcast

 - Login to Podcasterwallet

 - Select the Alby podcaster wallet icon.

 - You are prompted to log in to your Alby account or create a new one.

 - After you successfully created an account or logged in to an existing account you are redirected to podcasterwallet.com.
 That´s it.

 It might take some time after the information is available in value-enabled podcast apps.

 4. Use WordPress to create and distribute your RSS feed

 If your website (and podcast) is hosted on a service like WordPress, there are plugins and built-in functionality that let you create a listener app-compliant RSS feed for your podcasts such as Seriously Simple Podcasting or PowerPress.
 Both plugins let you post a podcast just like you would any other WordPress post.
 Together with this Wordpress plugin you can insert the value block in the RSS feed generated by these plugins and submit your podcast feed to whatever listener app you like.